What is Legionnaires’ Disease?

 What are the symptoms?

-Symptoms of Legionnaires’ disease may range from a coughing and low fever to pneumonia-like symptoms and even coma and death.
+Symptoms of Legionnaires’ disease may range from coughing and low fever to pneumonia-like symptoms and even coma and death.
 There is often no single telltale sign of contracting the disease, which makes diagnosis sometimes difficult.
 The incubation period (the time from exposure to the onset of symptoms) can be from 2 to 10 days.

 Other symptoms include: